BioBoost/course_programming_from_base_to_ace/docs/01_introduction_to_computer_programming/slides-chapter-01.md

 ### Compile or Interpret

-- Not your choice
+- Not always your choice
-- Depends on the programming language
+- Depends on the programming language / tool you are using
 - Many are hybrid forms these days
 - General
   - Compiled programs are faster to run but slower to develop
 - Architecture dependency

+---

+#### Transpile

+- Transpiler = Translate compiler
+- Taking source code written in one language and transforming into another language that has a similar level of abstraction.
+  - Output still has to go through another compiler or interpreter to be able to run on a machine.
+- Some examples of transpilers are:
+  - `tsc` or TypeScript compiler, transpiles TypeScript into JavaScript
+  - `babel`, Transpiles ES6+ code to ES5 (ES6 and ES5 are different versions or generations of the JavaScript language)

+---

+### Let's See a Demo

+- Compiled: C++
+- Interpreted: JavaScript
+- Transpiled: TypeScript

 ---